microsoft/CameraTraps/megadetector.md

 ## Can you share the training data?

-This model is trained on bounding boxes from a variety of ecosystems, and many of the images we use in training are not publicly-shareable for license reasons.
+This model is trained on bounding boxes from a variety of ecosystems, and many of the images we use in training can't be shared publicly.
 But in addition to the private training data we use, we also use many of the bounding boxes available on lila.science:

 <https://lila.science/category/camera-traps/>

+Each version of MegaDetector uses all the training data from the previous version, plus a bunch of new stuff.
+Specifically...

+MegaDetector v2 was trained on... actually, we don't remember, that was before the dawn of time.

-Specifically, MegaDetector v3 was trained on private data, plus public data from:
+MegaDetector v3 was trained on private data, plus public data from:

 * [Caltech Camera Traps](https://lila.science/datasets/caltech-camera-traps)
 * [Snapshot Serengeti](https://lila.science/datasets/snapshot-serengeti)